Thailand protesters look to Hong Kong's pro-democracy movement for inspiration | DW | 23.10.2020

 They chanted "stand with Thailand" while making the three-finger salute gesture inspired by Hunger Games, which has become the symbol of the protest in Thailand.

 Wong said the Thai protesters were the same as the Hong Kong protesters: "They want freedom and democracy.
-Thailand is not just a place where Hong Kong people go on holidays."
+Thailand is not just a place where Hong Kong people go on holiday."

 Read more: Joshua Wong on Hong Kong: 'The situation is a nightmare'